 Where Scrunch falls short

-Scrunch does not create content.
-It tracks AI visibility across its engine set and provides monitoring dashboards, but the agency or client is responsible for all content creation and execution.
-There is no blog writing, no Reddit execution, no YouTube content.
-For agencies selling AEO as a full-service offering with tangible deliverables, the gap between "showing the data" and "doing the work" still falls on the agency.
+Scrunch's execution layer, its AXP agent platform, is an Enterprise-only pilot, so on the agency and brand plans it functions as monitoring and audit.
+The agency or client is still responsible for content creation and execution: no self-serve blog writing, no Reddit execution, no YouTube content.
+Where Scrunch is genuinely strong is enterprise governance: SOC 2 Type II, an Enterprise Data API, SAML SSO, and Claude tracked at the base tier, which most rivals reserve for higher plans.
+For agencies selling AEO as a full-service offering with tangible deliverables, though, the gap between "showing the data" and "doing the work" still falls on the agency.

 Profound: Enterprise Intelligence for Large Agencies

 Profound's Agency Growth plan includes pitch workspaces for prospecting (10 per month), client workspaces for ongoing management, and consolidated billing.
-The Enterprise tier tracks 10+ AI search engines, the deepest coverage in the market, and provides prompt volume analytics showing how many people search for specific topics on AI search engines.
-The Growth plan ($399/mo per client workspace) includes 3 articles per month through its Agents feature.
+The Enterprise tier tracks 10+ AI search engines and provides prompt volume analytics showing how many people search for specific topics on AI search engines, plus its Query Fanout analysis, which no other platform offers.
+The Growth plan ($399/mo per client workspace) now ships content execution through its Agents feature, which drafts articles and publishes to WordPress, Sanity, and Contentful.

 Why large agencies choose Profound

 Profound's pitch workspaces let agencies run AI visibility audits for prospects before they sign.
 The prompt volume data is unique to Profound and gives agencies a data point no other platform provides: actual search volume on AI search engines.
-For agencies pitching enterprise clients who expect deep analytics and broad engine coverage, Profound is the strongest monitoring platform.
+Pick Profound if you are pitching enterprise clients who expect deep analytics, demand data, and broad engine coverage.

 Where Profound limits agency profitability

-Three articles per month on the Growth plan is not enough to build a meaningful content deliverable.
-The $399/mo per-client cost leaves less margin than platforms with lower per-client pricing, especially for agencies managing 10+ clients.
-No Reddit execution, no YouTube content, and no post-publication verification means the agency must supplement Profound with additional tools or manual work to deliver a full AEO service.
+Profound's Agents publish blog content, but it stops at blog: no Reddit execution and no YouTube content, so the channel mix is narrower than a multi-channel deliverable.
+The $399/mo per-client cost also leaves less margin than platforms with lower per-client pricing, especially for agencies managing 10+ clients.
+Without post-publication verification built in, the agency must supplement Profound with additional tools or manual work to deliver a full AEO service across Reddit and video.
 A detailed comparison of Loudmink and Profound covers these tradeoffs in depth.

 Otterly: Budget Monitoring Layer

-Otterly ($29/mo for 15 prompts, scaling to $989/mo for 1,000 prompts) tracks 6 AI search engines and provides visibility dashboards.
+Otterly ($29/mo for 15 prompts, scaling to $489/mo for 400 prompts) tracks 4 AI search engines at base (ChatGPT, Google AI Overviews, Perplexity, and Copilot, with Gemini and Claude as paid add-ons) and provides visibility dashboards.
+Its $29 entry is the cheapest on this list, which is its real advantage.
 It has no formal agency program, no white-label features, and no content creation capabilities.
 Agencies would need to manage separate Otterly accounts per client manually.

 When Otterly makes sense for agencies